reupen/tayberry/README.md

 Tayberry only supports modern browsers.
 Tested on Firefox, Chrome and Internet Explorer 11.

 ## Usage

+Create a container `div` in your page and load tayberry.min.js.
+Call `Tayberry.create` just like the example above.
+That's with the id of your div as the first argument, and an object specifying chart options as the second.

+Available attributes on the option object are (full details still to be completed):

 | Field           | Allowed values | Description |
 | ---------------------- | ------------- |------------- |